sdsc/cluster-guide/quickstart/README.md

 !["insert-ethers interface"](images/01_insert-ethers_devel-server.png?raw=true "insert-ethers interface")

-Select to install a Development Applaince.
+Select to install a Development Appliance.
 Now turn on the desired node and wait until it is detected.
 The boot screens were captured to be the following next few screens.

 !["devel-server pxe boot"](images/02_devel-server_pxe_boot_01.png?raw=true "devel-server pxe boot")

 !["devel-server pxe boot"](images/03_devel-server_pxe_boot_02.png?raw=true "devel-server pxe boot")

 You may encounter disk failures when attempting to reinstall the node.
 You will see this screen if you are.

 !["insert-ethers node discovered"](images/04_devel-server_disk_fail.png?raw=true "insert-ethers node discovered")